Who's Who in Musicals: M to Mi

 Ashman died of AIDS before the film was released, ending one of the most promising partnerships in musical history.
 Menken continued to work for Disney, teaming with lyricist Jack Feldman for the disappointing live action musical Newsies (1992).
 Ashman had written lyrics for an animated version of Aladdin (1993), which Menken completed with lyricist Tim Rice.
 The acclaimed score won a slew of Grammys and Oscars, including Best Song for the chart-topping "A Whole New World."
 In 1994, Rice assisted Menken in adapting Beauty and the Beast for the stage, and the long-running Broadway production established Disney as a powerhouse presence on Broadway.
 A Menken-Rice musical based on the life of King David did not go beyond a brief concert run.

 Menken teamed with songwriter Stephen Schwartz to score Disney's animated hit Pocohontas (1995), winning Oscars for both the score and the ballad "Colors of the Wind."
 Menken composed the scores for several non-musical films, including Rocky V and Home Alone 2.
 His return to Off-Broadway with Weird Science (1992) failed to ignite much interest, but his lavish version of A Christmas Carol (with lyrics by Lynn Ahrens) was successfully revived at Madison Square Garden annually from 1994 to 2004.
 Menken & Schwartz turned out a superb score for Disney's The Hunchback of Notre Dame (1996), and Menken paired with David Zippel for Hercules (1997).
 Though highly entertaining, these films were not as commercially successful as Menken's earlier efforts, and the Disney corporation has since abandoned quality animated musicals in favor of action-oriented cartoons peppered with occasional pop tunes.
-His recent projects have included the film scores for Enchanted (2007) and Tangled (2010), and he is working on a stage adaptation of Newsies.
+His recent projects have included the film scores for Enchanted (2007) and Tangled (2010).

 (b.
 Ethel Agnes Zimmerman)